Robust assessment of asymmetric division in colon cancer cells: Materials and Methods

 \subsection{Time-lapse Microscopy}

-To better investigate the cell proliferation dynamics, we performed time-lapse experiments, for up to 3 days.
-In our previous paper \cite{peruzzi2021asymmetric} we verified that cell growth is not affected by different dyes combination.
-Therefore, in the present work, we used both CellTrace Yellow\textsuperscript{TM} (C34573 A, Life Technologies, Paisley, UK) and CellTrace Far Red\textsuperscript{TM} (C34572, Life Technologies, Paisley, UK), to stain the cytoplasm for microscopy analysis.
+To better investigate the cell proliferation dynamics, we performed time-lapse experiments for up to 3 days.
+In our previous paper \cite{peruzzi2021asymmetric}, we verified that cell growth is not affected by different dye combinations.
+Therefore, in the present work, we used both CellTrace Yellow\textsuperscript{TM} (C34573 A, Life Technologies, Paisley, UK) and CellTrace Far Red\textsuperscript{TM} (C34572, Life Technologies, Paisley, UK) to stain the cytoplasm for microscopy analysis.

-Low passage cells at around 60 $\%$ confluency were counted and stained with CellTrace dyes 1/500 and plated on IBIDI cell imaging chambers ($\mu$-Slide 4 and 8 wells) at low cell density of $10^3$ cells/well.
+Low passage cells at around 60 $\%$ confluency were counted and stained with CellTrace dyes 1/500 and plated on IBIDI cell imaging chambers ($\mu$-Slide 4 and 8 wells) at a low cell density of $10^3$ cells/well.
 After overnight incubation, the chamber is transferred to the inverted microscope adapted with an incubator to keep cells in appropriate growing conditions.
 Brightfield and fluorescent confocal image stacks were acquired with a 20x air objective (Olympus, Shinjuku, Japan) and Zen Microscopy Software (Zeiss, Oberkochen, Germany), every 20 min.

 Time-lapse images were analyzed using ImageJ and in-house Python programs.